EBI-Metagenomics/EMG-docs/docs/portal.rst

 - Predicted CDS with annotation : this file contains all the predicted proteins having been annotated by InterProScan.
 The sequence headers are: <run_id>_<start of pCDS>_<end of pCDS>_<strand of pCDS><space><InterPro term>/<member database ID>/<start of hit in predicted protein>-<end of hit in predicted protein>.
 - Predicted CDS without annotation: this file contains all the predicted proteins not annotated by InterProScan.
 The sequence headers are <run_id>_<start of pCDS>_<end of pCDS>_<strand of pCDS>.
 - Predicted ORF without annotation: this file contains all the pCDS coding for predicted proteins that were not annotated by InterProScan.
 The sequence headers are <run_id>_<start of pCDS>_<end of pCDS>_<strand of pCDS>.
 - Predicted tRNAs: this file contains all the sequences predicted to encode tRNAs.
-The prediction was done using models from `Rfam <http://rfam.xfam.org>`_ with `Hmmer tools <http://hmmer.org>`_.
+The prediction was done using models from `Rfam <http://rfam.xfam.org>`_ with `HMMER tools <http://hmmer.org>`_.
 - Reads encoding 5S rRNA: this file contains all reads predicted to encode for 5S rRNA by rRNASelector.
 - Reads encoding 16S rRNA: this file contains all reads predicted to encode for 16S rRNA by rRNASelector.
 - Reads encoding 23S rRNA: this file contains all reads predicted to encode for 23S rRNA by rRNASelector.